Find a Gallery or Artist Agent

 * Talk about what's unique, special or notable about your art, what distinguishes it from similar looking art by other artists.
 Without getting too long-winded or overly detailed, point out aspects of your work that might not be obvious or apparent from a simple viewing.
 If you're selling online, post detail or close-up images of your work to enhance how people experience it.

 * If you're just starting out, tell why you believe people should consider your art, what your larger mission or ideas about it are, and why you're dedicated to having a long and productive career as an artist.
+Hopefully you can back this up with proof that you spend significant time in the studio every single day.

 * Make sure whoever you're speaking with typically sells art in your price range-- not at prices you one day want to sell your art for, but at prices you sell it for now.
 If your average work of art sells for $500, for example, and the their average work of art sells for $5000, then your chances of getting representation are probably minimal.
 Or if you're representing yourself online, make sure your selling prices are in line with what your followers can generally afford.